Where To Use BPQL

 host=/...abc[0-9]{3}/

-Regex tag value queries are limited to 32,000 characters or less; values surpassing this limit are trimmed.
+Regex queries are limited to 32,000 characters or less; values above this limit are trimmed.

 Regex Syntax